Elmer H. Eger Memorial Student Travel Fellowship

 Although students can apply to attend a meeting for which they have previously been awarded a travel fellowship, priority may be given to first-time awardees.

-It is the standard policy of the AAOF that program recipients who receive as part of their award, a travel stipend to attend an event, cannot receive a second or duplicate travel stipend from the Foundation or its affiliate, the AAO.
+It is the standard policy of the AAOF that program recipients who receive a travel stipend to attend an event as part of their award cannot receive a second or duplicate travel stipend from the Foundation or its affiliate, the AAO.

 Applicants will be notified of the committee’s decision prior to the Academy annual meeting.
-Recipients are required to attend the AAOF Celebration Luncheon on Saturday, November 14, 2017 from 11 AM to 1:30 PM where they will recieve thier check.
+Recipients are required to attend the AAOF Celebration Luncheon on Saturday, October 14, 2017 from 11:00 AM to 1:30 PM where they will receive their check.

 All award recipients by application and acceptance of an award agree to allow the AAOF and/or the sponsor of the program to which they applied to publish their name, image, institution information, and any statement or quote provided by the recipient.
 These may appear in a variety of media formats that will announce and promote the program including, but not limited to, the AAOF and/or sponsor annual report, website, or annual meeting promotional materials.

-Please direct all eligibilty and application questions regarding the AAOF Student Travel Fellowships to:
+Please direct all eligibility and application questions regarding the AAOF Student Travel Fellowships to:

 Betty Rodriguez, Program Manager, Education at BettyR@aaoptom.org